nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Listing a single student: `view`

-Shows the full record of a student, including all stored details, using the given student's name or student's id.
+Shows a full record, including all stored details, using the input student's name or student's id.
+Search for multiple students by including more keywords

-Format: `view n/[name]` or `view id/[id]`
+Format: `view nm/[name]` or `view id/[id]`

 * The search is case-insensitive. e.g `hans` will match `Hans`
 * Only the name or the id is searched, depending on the given input.
 * Only full names / full ids will be matched e.g. `Han` will not match `Hans`

 Examples:
-* `view n/John` returns the record for the student named `john`
+* `view nm/John` returns the record for the student named `john`
+* `view nm/john alice` returns the records for the students named `John` and the student named `Alice`.

 ### Deleting individual student record : `delete`